-- OJP provides grant funding, training, research, and statistics to the criminal justice community. - OJP is one of three grant-making components of the Department of Justice. - Office on Violence Against Women (OVW) - Office of Community Oriented Policing Services (COPS)
+- OJP provides grants, training, research, and statistics to the criminal justice community. - It is one of three grantmaking components of the U.S. Department of Justice: - Office of Justice Programs (OJP) - Office on Violence Against Women (OVW) - Office of Community Oriented Policing Services (COPS)